 Credit card convenience charge

-Athabasca University (AU) is converting to a convenience charge model through our online payment provider.
+Athabasca University (AU) converted to a convenience charge model in 2020 through the online payment service provider.

-The key reason for converting to this model is to reduce the significant amount of service fees that AU was paying under the former model.
-These fees will go directly to the online payment service provider.
+These fees go directly to the online payment service provider.
+By not accepting credt card payments directly, AU is able to save costs related to merchant card fees.
 These savings will enable the university to repurpose these dollars for serving learners in other priority areas at AU.
 It also brings AU in line with many other post-secondaries in Alberta and across Canada who already use the convenience charge model.

 Frequently asked questions and answers